The Edward Stone Award for Outstanding Research Publication

 The Lew Allen Award for Excellence is designed to recognize and encourage significant individual accomplishments or leadership in scientific research or technological innovation by JPL employees during the early years of their professional careers.
 The award consists of $25,000 from the JPL Research and Technology Development Fund (R&TD) to be used at JPL to enhance the professional efforts of the awardee.
 In addition to R&TD funds, the awardees will receive a monetary award of $10,000 and a memento.
 Annually, up to four (4) individuals may receive awards.

-For leadership and technological innovation in the emerging field of microwave remote sensing science on nanosatellites.
+For exceptional leadership and technological innovation in the emerging field of AI in support of autonomous exploration of extreme terrains.

 The work and accomplishments of many JPL researchers has been recognized by many institutions.
 Awards, fellowships, and other recognitions have been bestowed on researchers across multiple fields of research.